 This is a follow up story for PortraitFlip LLC.
-If you're interested in reading how they got started, published over 1 year ago, check it out here.
+If you're interested in reading how they got started, published almost 3 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.

 I am Sunny Choudhary, a 25-year-old co-founder of PortraitFlip with a B.Tech in Mechanical Engineering from Vellore Institute of Technology, Chennai.

 For three years PortraitFlip e-commerce has been serving as the bridge between artists and customers who need Handmade Portraits.

 We deliver handmade portraits globally with a major clientele being the USA.
 We provide all types of medium for portraits from Charcoal, Oil, Acrylic, Pencil, Color Pencil, and Watercolor.

 Interestingly, we never thought of making this big.
 It all started as a college side hustle because we needed money to fulfill our whims and fancies.

 When you covered us last year, the company was yielding 3.5crs with capital of merely Rs.
 23,000.
 Today, after three years of launch, PortraitFlip has a turnover of 8crs.
 We have seen a growth of 60% in the last year.

 What makes PortraitFlip stand out even today is our 100% customer satisfaction guarantee.